 There are currently a slew of iPhone and Apple Watch apps that can remind users to drink water frequently but not excessively.
 However, Apple claims that traditional approaches for actual measurements are generally invasive, expensive, or unreliable.

-Some hydration tracking systems, for example, require analysis of the chemical reaction between the sensor and the sample fluid, and others need measuring a user’s fluid sample, such as urine or blood.
+Some hydration tracking systems, for example, require analysis of the chemical reaction between the sensor and the sample fluid.
+Others need measuring a user’s fluid sample, such as urine or blood.
 Many of these sensors are one-time usage only and are disposable.

 According to the patent, Apple Watch should be used to take regular and periodic measurements to determine the user’s hydration state, and the Apple Watch strap should be used for measurement.

-The watch can be set up to receive and measure one or more electrical properties of the user’s sweat, and the measurement findings can be utilized to provide meaningful feedback and health tracking data to the user, allowing them to better manage hydration and general health.
+The watch can be set up to receive and measure one or more electrical properties of the user’s sweat.
+The measurement findings can be utilized to provide meaningful feedback and health tracking data to the user, allowing them to better manage hydration and general health.

 The electrodes would be used to measure the electrical properties of sweat, according to apple.
 These properties can represent the electrolyte concentration in perspiration, which indicates the user’s hydration level.